 Neighbours of Logan

-Neighbourhood sense of community has been linked to many positive benefits including creating sense of belonging, reducing loneliness, providing a physical and mental health boost and even lowering crime rates.
+Neighbourhood sense of community has been linked to many benefits including creating a sense of belonging, reducing loneliness, providing a mental health boost and lowering crime rates.
 With benefits like these, we could all stand to strengthen our neighbourhood ties.

 Download a free Say Hello! connection card (PDF 246 KB) and pop it in your neighbours’ mailbox.